m-click/mcpdf/README.md

 # Mcpdf

 Mcpdf aims to become a drop-in replacement for [PDFtk](http://www.pdflabs.com/tools/pdftk-the-pdf-toolkit/).
+It is essentially a command line interface to the [iText PDF library](http://itextpdf.com/product/itext) with a PDFtk compatible syntax.

-It fixes PDFtk's unicode issues when filling in PDF forms, and is essentially a command line interface to the [iText PDF library](http://itextpdf.com/product/itext) with a PDFtk compatible syntax.
+Mcpdf fixes PDFtk's unicode issues when filling in PDF forms.
+It enables you to fill in forms with east european special characters, such as the city name Łódź.

 ## Getting Started